-In addition to completing six upper-division university courses designed to develop your negotiation skills, our program also requires you to complete a final project or internship, to put classroom learning into practice.
+In addition to completing six upper-division university courses designed to develop your negotiation skills, our conflict resolution and mediation program also requires you to complete a final project or internship, to put classroom learning into practice.

-Marylhurst has partnerships with Clackamas County Dispute Resolutions Services and Multnomah County Court, providing apprenticeships in community, neighborhood and court mediation.
+Marylhurst partners with Clackamas County Dispute Resolutions Services, Multnomah County Court, and other organizations to provide opportunities for internships in various community, neighborhood and court mediation settings.

-As a Marylhurst University student/alum, you can join SOLUTIONS, an organization designed to help you further develop your mediation skills and to network with individuals and organizations.
+As a Marylhurst University student/alum, you can join the Solutions Group, an organization designed to help you further develop your mediation skills and to network with individuals and organizations.